amroalbarham/todo-app/README.md

 > Provide “next” and “previous” links to let the users navigate a long list of items

-> Hide or show completed items in the list
+> Hide or show completed items in the list.

 ## sandbox Link